Cooperation and competition of basepairing and electrostatic interactions in mixtures of DNA nanostars and polylysine: Methods

 where $\Delta_0 = \Delta(\Delta G^\circ)$ is the association strength at \SI{1}{M} monovalent cation concentration and $\alpha = 1.15$.
 The association contribution to the free energy therefore depends explicitly on both temperature and salt concentration via the association strength $\Delta$.

-Importantly, all parameters for this model are determined based on their physical values or prior measurements, leaving no fitting parameters for comparison with the experiments reported in this work.
 Phase diagrams were computed by first finding the convex hull of the free-energy density as a function of $\rhoN$, $\rhoP$, and $\rhoS$ and then refining the boundaries of the coexistence regions and the predicted tie lines by explicitly solving for equal chemical potentials for all species and equal pressures in all coexisting phases.
-Kinetic pathways were predicted between an initial homogeneous solution at the parent concentration and each of the (meta)stable phases by calculating the minimum-free-energy path on the free-energy landscape using the string method~\cite{string2007}.
-Complete details of these numerical methods are provided in Sections S1-S4.
+Kinetic pathways were then predicted between an initial homogeneous solution at the parent concentration and each of the (meta)stable phases by calculating the minimum-free-energy path on the free-energy landscape using the string method~\cite{string2007}.
+Complete details of these numerical methods are provided in Sections S1--S5.

+Overall, the model predicts phase diagrams and kinetic pathways using a set of parameters that are determined based on their physical values or prior measurements, leaving no fitting parameters for comparison with the experiments.
+We emphasize that these parameters account for both energetic and entropic contributions to base pairing (through $\Delta G$) and to solvent behavior (through $l_B$), along with the size and charge of the polyions.
+Due to the mean-field approximations employed in the model, the salt dependence of the predicted phase diagrams is not quantitative; however, by making comparisons based on the upper and lower transition salts, $\rho_{\text{U}}$ and $\rho_{\text{L}}$, respectively, we find agreement between the equilibrium and kinetic phase behaviors predicted by the model and the distinct regimes observed in the experiments across a wide range of physical conditions.

 \onecolumngrid

 {S\arabic{figure}} {S\arabic{table}} {S\arabic{equation}} {S\arabic{section}}

 {{=\!\!=}} [1]{\ensuremath{\boldsymbol{#1}}} [1]{\ensuremath{\operatorname{#1}}}